Marve10s/Marve10s/README.md

 🌱 **Hello there!** I'm **Ibrahim**, an **Full Stack TypeScript Web Developer** from **Odesa, Ukraine**.

-🧑‍🎓 **Currently,** I'm pursuing a degree in computer science, combining structured coursework with self-directed study.
-Over the past two years, I've embarked on an intensive journey of self-learning programming, fueled by my passion for technology and the drive to acquire practical skills.

-🤝 **I possess a comprehensive skill set essential for a successful employee, including strong communication abilities, teamwork, adept problem-solving skills, adaptability, leadership qualities, effective time management, and critical thinking.**

-🖥️ **Below, you'll find some of the technologies I'm proficient in.
+🖥️ **Below, you'll find some of the technologies I'm using.
 For a detailed overview of my skills and projects, please visit my portfolio.**

 📱 **Feel free to reach out if you have any questions or opportunities for collaboration.
 Looking forward to connecting!**